 In this article you will learn about pulse width modulation(PWM) theory of operation and practical applications.
-Subscribe here to enable complete access to all technical articles, online tests and projects.

 Pulse Width Modulation(PWM) is a modulation technique by which the width of a pulse is changed while keeping the frequency constant.
 PWM is one of the powerful techniques used in control systems today.
 It is used in wide range of application which includes: speed control, power control, measurement and communication.